 HOW TO REACH THE CENTER

-The Center's facilities include an administrative area, computer room, a small library, a garden, a hall for Community Meetings, small and quiet study rooms, and rooms for seminars, Spanish classes, and academic advising.
+The Center's facilities include an administrative area, computer room, a small library, a garden, a large backyard, a hall for Community Meetings, and rooms for seminars, Spanish classes, and academic advising.

 The Costa Rica Center has eight IBM-compatible computers as well as one MAC for student use, and two printers connected to all of them.
 Students can access the Internet from any of those computers or from their laptop through our wireless network.
 Students also have access to a multimedia projector.